melaeli/kik-lg211-classification-final/README.md

 1) Start Solr in Windows cmd and go to the Solr folder that you have created

-2) Possible needs to set up Java home
+2) Set up Java home with your own path if needed

 3) Start Solr (you may need to go to the bin folder and you may have a different command)